SalesforceLabs/Account-Viewer/readme.md

 `RecordOverviewController` is responsible for displaying a selected Account's record overview (Name, Industry, Phone, Website), rendering the Account's location on a map, and rendering the full record page layout for the Account.

-`RecordNewsViewController` is responsible for querying Google News (over HTTPs) and displaying news stories about a single Account or a list of Accounts (if no single Account has yet been selected).
+`RecordNewsViewController` is responsible for querying Google News (over HTTPS) and displaying news stories about a single Account or a list of Accounts (if no single Account has yet been selected).

 `WebViewController` is a simple `UIWebView` with a few added pieces of functionality, like being able to email the link to the open page, copy its URL, open in Safari, and expand the webview to full-screen.